arsjobus/omwaddon-weapon-katana/ReadMe.md

 ---

+## Obtaining it

+It can be picked-up under the long bridge in Seyda Neen (Starting area).

+---

 ## Notes
 - Make sure OpenMW is installed and running the correct data folder.
 - For best results, back up your game before installing mods.